bszonye/civ7-re-sorts/README.md

-## Resource Re-sorts 1.1.0
+## Resource Re-sorts 1.2.0
-sorts the names and icons on the resource screen.
+better resource screen organization

-- sorts settlements by name, with the capital and cities first.
+sorts settlements by name, with multiple grouping options:
+- separate cities and towns
+- group factories and conditional bonuses (Rail Station, Distant Lands)
+- group by number of resource slots

+additional features:
-- groups resources by type, with city resources first, factory last.
+- groups resources by type and class (city, bonus, treasure, factory).
 - uses locale-appropriate sorting for names.
 - does not modify **any** game scripts, for maximum compatibility.

 ## localization
-the mod is language-independent during play. only the main menu screens (Mods and Options) contain localized text.
+the mod is language-independent during play. only the menu screens (Mods and Options) contain localized text.

 supported languages:

 - German (translated by Chr1Z93)
+- Italian (translated by leonardfactory)
+- Korean (translated by Hotsolidinfill)

-thank you for your help!
+thank you all for your help!